DaylanSit/shop/README.md

 * Implemented email sending with SendGrid, file uploads/downloads, pagination of products, and secure payments with Stripe
 * Created an Entity Relationship diagram to structure the relational database before it was implemented

 **Note: Images are saved and served from Heroku servers.
 Heroku uses an ephemeral filesystem, so the uploaded image files get wiped when the Heroku servers restart.
-To fix this, I plan on using a blob store such as Amazon S3**
+To fix this, I plan on using an object storage service such as Amazon S3 or Azure Blob Storage**